 What is Music Submission?

-When it comes to music promotion, it’s hard to imagine any campaign strategy that doesn’t include music submission in some form or another.
+When it comes to music marketing, it’s hard to imagine any campaign strategy that doesn’t include music submission in some form or another.

 Like most aspects of the music industry, it’s an area that’s been heavily impacted by developments in technology over the years.